-Quantifying the savings reliably from energy conservation projects requires the comparison of established baseline and post-installation energy use, normalised to reflect the same set of conditions.
+Quantifying the savings reliably from energy conservation projects (or individual ECMs) requires the comparison of established baseline and post-installation energy performance and use, normalised to reflect the same set of conditions.
 For purposes of this protocol, the pre-retrofit energy usage baseline that was developed in the Baselining section of this protocol is the starting point for measurement and verification.
-The standard method is to utilise the original regression-driven baseline model, applying it to post-installation conditions to represent what the baseline energy use would have been in the absence of an energy conservation program in the building (IPMVP Option C).
+The standard method is to measure the pre- and post-retrofit energy use of the components affected by an ECM from the energy use of the rest of the building.
+In the case of Option A, some of these parameters are estimated rather than measured.
+The energy savings are verified through comparison of the pre- and post-retrofit energy performance of the system(s).